Pictures Are Of Actual Guitar!

 Back/Side Woods: Wild Cherry

 The award-winning S6 Original Series gets revamped without compromising the classic appeal it is known for.
-Being known as the flagship of the Seagull line, the S6 Original includes a pressure tested cedar top, a silver leaf maple neck, a custom polished semi-gloss finish, and a bolder look on the neck, back and sides.
-The combined tone woods and thin yet durable finish allow the S6 to project with a crisp midrange and tight bottom end; making it a tonal essential for any player.
+The S6 Original SLIM includes a pressure tested cedar top, a silver leaf maple neck with a 1.72" nut width for comfortable playability, a custom polished semi-gloss finish, and a bolder look on the neck, back and sides.
+The combined tone woods and thin yet durable finish allow the S6 SLIM to project with a crisp midrange and tight bottom end; making it a tonal essential for any player.
+It comes equipped with the custom Godin QIT electronics—a system specifically voiced to bring out the harmonic richness and clarity of the S6 Original SLIM QIT.

 Silver Leaf Maple